paulacavero/behance-scraper/README.md

 # behance-scrapper
-A script for scrapping Behance jobs that inlcude a keyword
+This script navigates to the Behance jobs page, filters jobs by recent days and a keyword, then saves the results to a CSV file.
+Code may not be perfect, is my first repo :)